-Free how can alternative dispute resolution methods specifically arbitration help solve the conflict between Israel and Palestine.
-Dissertation Example
+Free Solve the conflict between Israel and Palestine Dissertation Example

 Arbitrating the dispute between Israeli and Palestine territories has been a significant concern for the global community as many consider it to be the best option besides meditation.
 Trying to solve the dispute between Israel and Palestine have taken more than two decades.
 Various people have shown intentions of having a constitutive strategy that would work between these two countries.
 The continuous ineffectiveness of the negotiations taking place between Israeli and Palestinians have shown that either of these countries cannot trust meditation.
 The Obama administration tried to bring peace to these countries.
 However, after more than two decades of talks involving American diplomats, it looks like the main functions of mediation or any other conflict resolution methods other than attribution have failed.as a result, many people are suggesting that it is better to try the strategy as it had worked in several other countries that had the same disputes.
 Arbitration can be used to solve many problems.
 One reason for the success of attribution is the inclusion of a cause that has to be respected by both countries.
 There is a contract that can legally be used to force a resolution to help in the dispute.